 Pro Tip: Many bars charge a cover from 10 pm.
 If you start early, be sure to ask for a hand stamp for re-entry later.

-Very late night activities in Auckland – strictly adults only
+Late night activities Auckland – strictly adults-only

-- Family Bar: A popular LGBTQI+ bar.
+- Family Bar: A popular LGBTQI+ nightclub that is probably the largest in the city.

-- Eagle Bar attracts a mixed crowd.
+- Eagle Bar opens at 4 pm and stays open late, attracting a mixed crowd.

 - Calendar Girls offers an artistic full strip-tease.